alkemyst/FC7-testboard-firmware-definition/Top_level_block_definition_This__.md

 The electrical access block implements also an I²C master and presents the same interface as the optical to the hybrid block.
 Since it must be independent of whether there is an optical or electrical connection, a CIC or not, the data sent to the hybrid module has to be slightly processed.

 ###Triggered data readout
 The physical access block sends 8 times 276 bits to each hybrid block at 40MHz.
-The interface (concerning the triggered data) to the hybrid block is therefore simply be a 276-bit wide bus on which all the triggered data of a hybrid is send in 8 clock cycles.
+The interface (concerning the triggered data) to the hybrid block is therefore simply a 276-bit wide bus on which all the triggered data of a hybrid is send in 8 clock cycles.
 In the case of a full, complete hybrid with 8 CBC3, we get all the data.
 For an hybrid with 2 CBCs, only the first 2 clock cycles contain meaning full data, the others being all zero (for the 6 non-present CBCs).
 The format of the data transfer is the following (for a full 8CBC3 hybrid):

 Clk Cycle - Data transferred
 1. 2 start bits + 2 Error bits + 9 bits pipe address + 9 bits L1 counter + 254 channel data of 1st CBC